CyVerse-learning-materials/foss-2020/CyVerse/data_store.rst

 The Data Store is more than a place to save your files -- it is a way to manage the life cycle of your data.
 From creation to publication to beyond, there are a number of practices to ensure that the integrity and value of your data are maintained.

-We have already covered accessing the Data Store using the Discovery Environment in the `previous lesson <./de.html>`_.
 In this lesson we will practice other ways of accessing the Data Store, plus how to make your data publicly available.

 Discovery Environment Interface
 ================================